HSF/hsf.github.io/_gsocproposals/2022/proposal_GangaMonitoring.md

    monitoring operations are queued for execution.

 ## Expected results
-A monitoring system that is able to keep the users session responsive and that doesn't fall behind in the monitoring of tasks.
+Moving Ganga from the present situation where the monitoring often falls behind, leading to frustrated usesrs that can't get hold of their results even if the tasks are finished, to a new monitoring system that is able to keep the user's session responsive and that doesn't fall behind in the monitoring of tasks.

+As a student, you will gain experience with the challenges of concurrency and how different solutions will have to be used when implementing this in a large existing framework.
+You will of course also gain experience with working within an open source environment, presenting your work, writing test cases and utilise continuous integration as part of your development cycle.

 ## Evaluation Task
 Interested students please contact Ulrik (see contact below) to ask questions and for an evaluation task.

 ## Requirements
-Python programming, Experience with concurrency, Linux command line experience
+Python programming (advanced), use of concurrency in Python (intermediate), Linux command line experience (novice).

 ## Mentors
   * [Alex Richards](mailto:a.richards@imperial.ac.uk)